gcalderone/Gnuplot.jl/docs/src/advanced.md

 @gp :GP2 "plot sin(x)"    # opens secondo window
 @gp :- :GP1 "plot cos(x)" # add a plot on first window
 ```
+The session ID can appear in every position in the argument list, but only one ID can be present in each call.
 If the session ID is not specified the `:default` session is considered.

 The names of all current sessions can be retrieved with [`session_names()`](@ref):
 ```@repl abc